funamizu-lab/Ishizu_et_al_2023/README.md

   All scripts were conducted to wrok on the MATLAB R2021a.

-We tested to run the scripts by normal desktop computer ( 64-bit Windows 10 Pro / Intel(R)Core(TM)i7-10700K CPU @ 3.8 GHz).
+We tested to run the scripts by a normal desktop computer ( 64-bit Windows 10 Pro / Intel(R)Core(TM)i7-10700K CPU @ 3.8 GHz).

 ### 2. Demo

-  Expected outputs were main figrues and the relevant source data in our paper.
+  Expected outputs were the figrues and the relevant source data in our paper.

-  The run time of almost all scripts were within 1 minute.
+  The run time of almost all scripts were within 1 minute (in 10 minutes at maximum).

 ### 3. How to use

-  You can get access to the spike data from the following cites:
+  You can get access to the spike and behavioral data from the following cites:

   https://zenodo-rdm-qa.web.cern.ch/uploads/10000633

 https://zenodo-rdm-qa.web.cern.ch/uploads/10000544

 https://zenodo-rdm-qa.web.cern.ch/uploads/10000635

+The custom-made MATLAB scripts require for the appropreate preprocessed data from raw spike and behavioral data.

+The costom codes for data preprocessing are available from the corresponding author upon reasonable request.

 ## Reference